lee reich’s blueberry-growing how-to

 Lee replenishes the mulch each fall, after leaf drop—and also feeds the plants at that time with soybean meal at the rate of 1 pound per 100 square feet.
 He retests the soil pH every few years, and adjusts with more sulfur as indicated.

 Starting at four years old, the strict dormant pruning regimen begins on highbush plants, because stems aged six years or older are not good fruit producers.
-In late winter, the oldest stems (they will be about an inch thick) are cut out to the base (photo above shows how the base of a mature plant looks after pruning, with a good mix of older, younger, and middle-aged stems remaining).
+In late winter, the oldest stems (they will be about an inch thick) are cut out to the base, The photo above shows how the base of a mature plant looks after pruning, with a good mix of older, younger, and middle-aged stems remaining.

 After more than 20 years of following these practices, Lee’s bushes are still prolific—and as I said, he even gets to eat the fruit.
 That’s because of the last step in his Rx: the blueberry gazebo (top photo, seen in winter).

-Just before he left my garden, Lee had a question for me: “So what will you do with that potted fig on the patio this winter, Margaret?”
-I’ll put it in the unheated garage with the Japanese maples, I replied about the plant I just bought this spring.
+Just before he left my garden on a recent visit during an Open Day tour, Lee had a question for me: “So what will you do with that potted fig on the patio this winter, Margaret?”
+I’ll put it in the unheated garage with the Japanese maples, I replied about the plant I’d just bought that spring.
 Oops!
-No, says Lee, the fruit doctor.
-Guess the next chapter in “Grow Fruit Naturally” I’ll be reading is the one about figs–or read this later interview about successful fig growing with Lee.

 ‘grow fruit naturally’ by lee reich

-TO ENTER TO WIN A COPY of Lee Reich’s new “Grow Fruit Naturally,” all you have to do is comment by answering the question [NOTE: The giveaway is now closed; comments are always welcome.]:
+TO ENTER TO WIN A COPY of Lee Reich’s new “Grow Fruit Naturally,” all you have to do is comment by answering the question [NOTE: Though the original giveaway is now closed, we’re having another in February 22 to March 4, 2020.]

 What fruit do you grow—or wish to grow—in your home garden?
 Any tips or tricks to share?

 Don’t worry, you can simply say, “Count me in” and your entry will be registered, in case you’re feeling shy.
-Two winners were drawn at random after entries close at midnight Tuesday, June 12, 2012.
+Two new winners will be drawn at random from February-March 2020 entries after entries close at midnight Tuesday, March 4, 2020 in the updated giveaway.

 which blueberry to grow?